prerana-v27/Data_Analysis_Project/README.md

 ![Dashboard](https://github.com/user-attachments/assets/2bdd63da-eb8e-402e-b77e-fad9f3ad7c9e)

-🎥 Interactive Walkthrough
+🎥 For Interactive Walkthrough-
-Watch the Demo
+Watch the Demo uploaded.

 🚀 How to Use

 -Setup SQL Server and load the dataset.

 -Execute SQL queries to transform and clean the data.

 -Export the results to Excel and create the dashboard.

 -Analyze the sales trends using visual insights.

-📎 Dataset Source
+📎 Dataset Source :
 The dataset,SQL Queries and Excel sheet is provided in the repository.